Psychosis is an altered state of mind, or a break from reality, that is often indicated by delusions and hallucinations.

 - “Flashbacks” may occur suddenly and without warning long after the drug’s effects have worn off

 Opioid drugs are not included as they are not thought to produce psychotic symptoms.
 Any time a person’s view of reality is altered by drugs, it may be drug-induced psychosis.
 Psychotic symptoms may interfere with the completion of everyday tasks and make daily life difficult.
-The Journal of Neuroimmune Pharmacology reports on a study of individuals seen in an emergency department for psychotic symptoms and indicated that 44 percent were diagnosed with substance-induced psychosis.
+The Journal of Neuroimmune Pharmacology reports on a study of individuals that were seen in an emergency department for psychotic symptoms and who had used substances in the 30 days prior.
+They noted that 44 percent were diagnosed with substance-induced psychosis.

 A drug overdose or drug withdrawal syndrome may include psychotic symptoms, and when this occurs, crisis intervention methods and medical detox may be necessary.
 Full-blown psychosis is often a medical emergency and may require hospitalization to stabilize an individual both mentally and physically in a safe and secure environment that can provide medical and mental health monitoring and care.